urmee04/Interactive-Registration-Form/README.md

 - The entered username will be automatically saved and restored using your browser’s localStorage.

+---

 ##### Reflection questions

-**How did event.preventDefault() help in handling form submission?**
+**1. How did event.preventDefault() help in handling form submission?**

 Normally, when a form is submitted, the browser sends the to the server and refreshes the page.`event.preventDefault()` stops this defaut behavior, allowing us to handle the submission.
 By preventing the default submission, we can first validate all form fields (username, email, password, confirm password) before proceeding.
 The code checks each field's validity with functions like `validateUsername()`, `validateEmail()`, etc. and only if all validation pass `(isUsernameValid && isEmailValid && isPasswordValid && isConfirmPasswordValid)`, the code process the form data.
 Otherwise, the form won't submit and users see error messages.
 After successfull validation, the code creates a `formData` object, logs it to console, shows a success alert and resets the form without a page refresh.

 Without `event.preventDefault()`, the form would submit immediately regardless of validation results, potentially sending invalid data to the server and causing a page refresh that would disrupt the user experience.

-**What is the difference between using HTML5 validation attributes and JavaScript-based validation?
+**2. What is the difference between using HTML5 validation attributes and JavaScript-based validation?
 Why might you use both?**

 1. HTML5 validation attributes